khushianand01/SignVision-Sign-Language-Recognition/README.md

 - ✋ Real-time hand tracking with OpenCV + MediaPipe
 - 🤖 Gesture classification using a deep learning model (TensorFlow/Keras)
 - 📝 Converts signs into text output in real-time
 - 🎥 Works with any standard webcam
-- 📱 Future-ready for mobile/embedded deployment (TensorFlow Lite)

 ---